adamliter/adamliter.org/index.md

 # about

-I'm a Machine Learning Scientist at [Glassddoor][gd] and a PhD candidate in the [Department of Linguistics][umd-ling] at [University of Maryland][umd], advised by [Jeff Lidz][jeff] and [Norbert Hornstein][norbert].
+I'm a Machine Learning Scientist at [Glassdoor][gd] and a PhD candidate in the [Department of Linguistics][umd-ling] at [University of Maryland][umd], advised by [Jeff Lidz][jeff] and [Norbert Hornstein][norbert].
 I am also a Language Science Fellow in University